Mocha-MMALab/CaffeNetGUI/README.md

 1. Unzip Qwt.zip
 2. Use Qt Creator qmake qwt.pro
 3. Copy libqwt.so.* in Qwt lib folder to ./Mocha/Qwt/bin
-    (Please create a folder ,when folder does not exist) 4.$ run ./install.sh
+    (Please create a bin folder ,when folder does not exist) 4.$ run ./install.sh
 5. Use Qt build Mocha.pro
 ```